Dewinterizing Your Boat: 12 Steps for Your Spring Boat Inspection

 Lastly, connect the wires of your spark plugs again.

 The last thing you want to find out is that you have a dead battery after you've launched.
 But a dead battery can be prevented beforehand by taking the cautionary steps.

 As in my newbie guide breakdown on pontoon winterization, I recommend hooking up your boat battery to a trickle charger over the winter months.
-But if that’s not an option, or you just didn’t do that this year—no worries!
+If that's not an option, or you just didn't do that this year, no worries!
 Just make sure the battery is charged.
-And give the battery a day or at least overnight to fully charge.
+Give it a day or at least overnight to fully charge.